 Your will provides for your loved ones after you are gone.
 This means that it is vital that the document is prepared correctly.
 When you choose to work with San Diego Legacy Law, you can be confident that your will:

 - Uses precise language.
 Ambiguous language opens the door to having your will challenged in court.
 Every word must be chosen carefully to ensure your will is legally sound, especially if you plan to distribute your assets to heirs in an unequal fashion.

 - Accounts for your unique needs.
 Do-it-yourself will templates only cover the bare minimum.
 If you have a blended family or are living with someone you are not married to, for example, you need a last will and testament attorney who can ensure everyone is provided for in the way that you intended.

 - Creates contingency plans.
 Our estate planning attorney can make sure your will has accounted for all possible contingencies.
 For example, what would you want to happen if your main beneficiary or the guardian you selected for your children was involved in the same accident that caused your death?
 Asking these questions now prevents any possibility of confusion.

 - Considers assets that must be distributed separately.
 Contrary to popular belief, not all assets can be passed through a will.
 Separate provisions need to be made for life insurance proceeds, retirement plans, “pay on death” accounts, and any assets held in a living trust.
 Working with our experienced estate planning attorney ensures you have a comprehensive plan for all of your assets.

 Schedule a Consultation Today

 San Diego Legacy Law serves clients throughout San Diego, as well as those in La Jolla, Del Mar, Rancho Santa Fe, El Cajon, Poway, Spring Valley, Chula Vista, Santa Rosa, Petaluma, Novato, and Healdsburg.
-Contact us today to schedule a consultation to discuss your estate planning and asset protection needs.
+Contact us today to schedule a consultation with a last will and testament attorney.